Skip to content

 Quick reference

-Type Category Direction Purpose
+Type Wire value Category Direction Purpose

-PROPAGATE Transport Bidirectional All-directions flood
+PROPAGATE propagate Transport Bidirectional All-directions flood

-INTERCOM Transport Point-to-point End-to-end encrypted tunnel
+INTERCOM intercom Transport Point-to-point End-to-end encrypted tunnel

-PING Discovery Bidirectional (via PROPAGATE) Topology probe
+PING ping Discovery Bidirectional (via PROPAGATE) Topology probe

-HELLO Connection Bidirectional Node announcement on connect
+HELLO hello Connection Bidirectional Node announcement on connect

-HANDSHAKE Connection Bidirectional Cryptographic key exchange
+HANDSHAKE shake Connection Bidirectional Cryptographic key exchange

 BUS

-Standard single-hop message between satellite and hub.
+Standard single-hop message between satellite and hivemind-core.

 • Payload: OVOS Message object